Our Impact

 We work closely with our charity partners so we understand the challenges they face, designing the most innovative solutions with maximum impact.

-Pictured: We designed and facilitated a technical, large-scale veterans’ community garden project, with a team of eight project facilitators teaching a group of around 20 volunteers a day to do the building work.
+Pictured: We designed and facilitated a technical, large-scale veterans’ community garden project, with a team of eight project facilitators teaching a group of around 20 volunteers a day to do the building work, over seven days.

 UN Sustainable Development Goals

-All of our projects directly support the UN’s Sustainable Development Goals (SDGs), tackling global challenges, community by community.
+All of our projects directly support the United Nations’ Sustainable Development Goals (SDGs), tackling global challenges, community by community.

 Our projects benefit charities or not-for-profit organisations, including schools, all working to support people in need, including vulnerable women and girls, adults and children with physical or learning disabilities and economically deprived communities.